How to Quiet ATV Exhaust Noise – Your 12 Best Options

 11. Connect a Coil of Metal Conduit

-This may be your method if you need to get your exhaust quiet in a hurry.
+This may be your method if you’re in a rich to get your ATV more silent.
 Get about 6 feet of flexible metal conduit (made for electrical wires) and connect it to your muffler using a simple clamp.
 Coil it up and use some steel wire to keep it in place.

 This will eliminate almost all exhaust sound, but be aware that you may be restricting exhaust flow too much.